-• HEAD LINESMAN: Accompany the REFEREE and meet with the home coach.
-Take position at the 50-yard line while R & L meet with the visiting coach.
+• HEAD LINESMAN: Accompany the REFEREE and meet with home coach.
+Take position at the 50 yard line while the R & L meets with the visiting coach.
+Identify the "get back" coach and ask the coach to assist in keeping the sideline clear of players and coaches when the ball is live.
 Check the sideline with the press box (home sideline).
 Move all yard markers at least two yards off the sideline.
 Move the G markers at least five yards off the sideline.